tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 075.md

 - Keth is rolled up dead in a bag.
 Woot!
 - We arrive at the cathedral, there is a sermon being given by Lucretia.
+- Lucretia lies to us for some reason about using resurrection.
+- We give her some shit about not helping us.
 -